Code-Institute-Submissions/Horse-Hangman/README.md

 - Add logo/ improve art work
 - Add multiple game levels e.g Easy, Moderate, Hard
 - Improve formatting of the game in the terminal display
+- Use a library to store the random words

 ## Languages Used